 By joining the Chromium project, Microsoft will also be able to contribute, and bring top features to the project, which can then be picked up other browser makers, including Google.
 Proof being in the pudding, the smooth scrolling feature that was developed by engineers at Microsoft, and will soon be available for all Chromium browsers.
 There are bound to be many such improvements, now that Microsoft has joined the party.

 All this is, admittedly, a lot to absorb.
-Many a thing will change between now and final release of this new web browser.
-A fair bit will also change after its official release.
-But we can expect Microsoft to continue to refine not just Edge, but the Chromium project itself.
+Thought the stable version of Chromium Edge is released, we can expect Microsoft to continue to refine not just Edge, but the Chromium project itself.

 What certainly is one of the biggest switches in the software world, may end up being one that finally enables Microsoft Edge to achieve the success Microsoft originally envisioned.